Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 Is participation in a survey required to receive funds?

-How do I know if my funding application was received?
+How do I know if my application was received?

-Immediately after your initial submission, you will receive a “thank you” message on the screen that your application was submitted for review.
+Immediately after you submit the application, you will receive a “thank you” message on the screen that your application was submitted for review.
 This lets you know that your application was received and is being reviewed by thread.

 If thread has questions regarding your application, you will be notified by email and/or phone.
 You will have the opportunity to submit any missing information or correct any mistakes.
 The goal is for every eligible child care and early education entity to receive funding.